SciSharp/Awesome-DotNET-MCP/README.md

 - [KnowledgeBaseServer](https://github.com/mbcrawfo/KnowledgeBaseServer) - Model Context Protocol (MCP) server allowing LLMs to store and search knowledge in a SQLite database
 - [azure-mcp](https://github.com/Azure/azure-mcp) - This repository is for development of the Azure MCP Server, bringing the power of Azure to your agents.
 - [dotnet-mcp-hero](https://github.com/danielmackay/dotnet-mcp-hero) - A .NET-based superhero management system comprised of a Clean Architecture API backend and a Model Context Protocol (MCP) server for AI assistant integration.
+- [mcp-dotnet-samples](https://github.com/microsoft/mcp-dotnet-samples) - This collection of samples demonstrates how to leverage the Model Context Protocol in .NET applications.

 #### Official